-This section should provide a summary of the proposal no longer than five pages: A thoughtfully planned, systematic proposal aimed at clearly answering an investigative question in cardiovascular, cerebrovascular or brain health research.
-It should be completed in collaboration with the proposed sponsor.
+The trainee and mentor should collaboratively provide a thoughtfully planned, systematic proposal aimed at clearly answering an investigative question in cardiovascular, cerebrovascular or brain health research.
+(5-page limit)

-Note: The proposal will be assessed on the scientific merit, but equally as an integral part of the applicant's development into a career aligned with AHA's mission.
+Note: The proposal will be assessed on scientific merit, but equally as an integral part of the applicant's development into a career aligned with AHA's mission.

-A new fellow may not have had adequate time to generate preliminary data; therefore, applicants may present preliminary data generated by the sponsor.
-The assessment of preliminary data, whether generated by the sponsor or the applicant, should be put into perspective so that bold new ideas and risk-taking by beginning investigators are encouraged rather than stymied.
+A new fellow may not have had adequate time to generate preliminary data; therefore, applicants may present preliminary data generated by the mentor.
+The assessment of preliminary data, whether generated by the mentor or the applicant, should be put into perspective so that bold new ideas and risk-taking by beginning investigators are encouraged rather than stymied.

-1. Is the Proposed Work:
+1. Is the Proposed Work

-- Appropriate for the applicant, given his/her academic background, experience and career interests? - Does the proposal contain the right balance of challenge, importance of the research question, and feasibility in relation to the applicant's experience and training?
+- Appropriate for the applicant, given his/her academic background, experience, and career interests? - Does the proposal contain the right balance of challenge, the importance of the research question, and feasibility in relation to the applicant's experience and training?